medic/medic-import/docs/Bulk Editing Cookbook.md

 First paste this script ([credit](http://stackoverflow.com/questions/11849562/how-to-save-the-output-of-a-console-logobject-to-a-file)) into the browser console.
-This modifies your `console` object to easier save data via console.
+This modifies the window's `console` object to save data easier.

 ```
 (function(console){